stuartcrobinson/slupe/README.md

 - When you copy two clipboard entries containing matching NESL delimiters (e.g., both containing `#!end_abc`), Slupe automatically executes the shorter entry

 This enables a workflow where:
-1. Copy NESL blocks from any source (LLM chat, documentation, etc.)
+1. Copy the entire LLM response that includes NESL blocks.
+2. Quickly (within 2 seconds) ctrl-a, ctrl-c the entire webpage to copy the whole thing including the recent response you just copied
-2. Slupe detects and executes them automatically
+3. Slupe detects and executes them automatically
-3. Results are copied back to your clipboard
+4. Results are copied back to your clipboard

+note: for reliable results, wait about half a second before doing the second copy.
+Especially for large content that take the OS a bit to register

 ### 3. Command Line Options
 ```bash